-Recruiting high-performing loan officers is one of the most important things you can do as a mortgage lender to sustain your company.
-Yet, right now, this job is more challenging than ever as all hands are on deck managing sky-high origination volumes.
-For many LOs, changing companies is likely taking a back seat.
+Recruiting high-performing loan officers is one of the most important things you can do as a mortgage lender to sustain your business.

 By: John Seroka

-As you head down the recruiting path, what are you doing to differentiate yourself and make your company a desirable workplace for these high performers?
-Why would they want to join your company instead of a competitor?
-And what are the best tactics to use to support your recruiting strategy?
+So, what are you doing to differentiate yourself for these high performers?
+Why would they want to join your company instead of a competitor’s?

-What should you be doing to recruit new LOs like a pro?
+What should you be doing to support your recruiting efforts?

 To be fair, some of this is hard to come up with.
-Articulating things like why you will win, what makes people want to do business with you, why people come to work for you and other seemingly simple questions take deep thought and investigation to develop and then convey.
+Articulating things like why you will win, what makes people want to do business with you, why loan officers should come to work for you and other seemingly simple questions take deep thought to develop and then convey.

 4) Have a media relations and PR plan in place that you are actively executing.
-A vibrant presence in industry trade publications and in the local areas you serve will go a long way to paint a picture of what kind of company you are and what’s important to you.
-Make sure you take advantage of award opportunities, both inside and outside of the industry.
-There are many of them including best places to work, technology awards, 40 under 40, best mortgage lenders, top originators and more.
+A vibrant presence in industry trade publications and in the local areas you serve goes a long way to paint a picture of what kind of company you are and what’s important to you.
+Also, make sure you take advantage of award opportunities, both inside and outside of the industry.
+There are many, like Best Places to Work, technology awards, 40 under 40, top originators and many others.

 5) Leverage direct marketing to round out your broader activities.
 Fortunately, we live in a time when it’s easier than ever to build awareness with specific individual targets in mind.

-To make it work, you need to clearly identify the background qualifications of the individuals you want to consider to be a part of your team.
+To make it work, you need to clearly identify the background and qualifications of the individuals you want to consider to be a part of your team.
 What is their production volume?
 Do they have a specialty?
 What geographic area do they serve?
-How many years have they been in the business?
-Are you willing to mentor and train someone new to the industry?
+How many years have they been in the mortgage business?
+Are you willing to mentor and train someone new to the mortgage industry?
 If so, what qualifications should they have to be a good candidate for mentorship?

-There are lists you can purchase that identify LOs and their origination volumes so that you can build out a campaign targeting them directly with email, SMS text and phone calls.
+There are lists you can purchase that identify loan officers and their production volumes so that you can build out a campaign targeting them directly.